 Modern toothpaste has some major problems in this area, most of them have a glycerin base that coats the enamel, keeping it from absorbing the minerals that it needs to be healthy.
 The reason that enamel is so hard is that it is made up of 96% minerals.
 Healthy enamel is actively involved in a variety of chemical reactions, including a de-mineralization and re-mineralization exchange processes with the saliva.
 So when a toothpaste is made with glycerin, it stops this process and leaves the enamel looking brown and dingy.
 The toothpaste industries answer to the de-mineralization problem was to start using chemicals like fluoride that actually stripped the surface of the enamel.
 This leaves the enamel looking white and smooth, but it is actually thinner and sicklier than ever.

-So what we at the Bulk Herb Store decided to do was make an all natural, organic, toothpaste that would neutralize acid, remove bacteria filled organic matter, leach out infection and promote healthy gums.
+So what we at the Bulk Herb Store decided to do was come up with an all natural toothpaste recipe that would neutralize acid, remove bacteria filled organic matter, leach out infection and promote healthy gums.
 And we did just that!
 We call it Bentonite Clay Toothpaste.

 Most toothpaste is based on the concept that if we remove the visible plaque we can stop the breakdown of our teeth, but guess what?
 Most toothpaste is full of, that’s right, sugar.
 So even if we could remove most of the plaque from our teeth we would be feeding the little buggers that are left.